main banner

 11th Cyclist Squadron

-In the days after the crash, the wreckage of the aircraft was largely gathered and transported to Clones army barracks.
-It languished there for a few weeks and the last mention of the wreckage in the Army report is a report on the weight of metal as it was likely to be sold for scrap.
+In the days after the crash, the wreckage of the aircraft was gathered as best it could and transported to Clones army barracks.
+It languished there for a few weeks and the last mention of the wreckage in the Army report is a file on the weight of metal as it was likely to be sold for scrap.

-Due to some unfortunate issues with RAF records, determining the pilot of Spitfire R6992 on September 20, 1942 is based on a little assumption.
+Due to some unfortunate issues with RAF records, determining the pilot of Spitfire R6992 on September 20, 1942 was for a long time based on a little assumption.

 The usual primary source to determine pilot names, the unit Operations Record Book (ORB) for 1402 Met.
 Flight, for the day of the crash refers to the pilot only as F/L Proctor.
-Martin Gleeson of Limerick carried out a detailed review of the ORB only to find that during the entire period of his posting he is referred to largely as F/Lt Proctor.
+Reasercher, Martin Gleeson of Limerick, shared his detailed review of the ORB only to find that during the entire period of his posting he was referred to only by rank and surname.

 The ORB for 1402 Flt.
 (AIR 29/866) "mentions him almost daily from December 1941 to January 1943 (14 months !) but not once is he recorded as anything but "F/Lt.
 Proctor" !
 In January 1943 he was posted to the A & AEE at Boscombe Down.
 In their ORB (AIR 29/896) he is only mentioned twice".
 Martin also reviewed the London Gazette and RAF Lists to compare other officers named Proctor against the promotions and awards listed in the ORB.
 This review revealed the following events and time line: